 Drawing upon the genetic diversity of Brazilians, scientists develop an HLA variation database.

 NGS and microarray solutions enable researchers to investigate potential autoimmune disease mechanisms, the immune repertoire, tumor immunogenicity, and the functional consequences of immune-related genetic variation.

 Multiplexing enables large numbers of loci to be sequenced simultaneously during a single experiment.
 Individual “barcode” sequences are added to each locus so they can be differentiated during HLA sequencing data analysis.

-The TruSight HLA v2 Sequencing Panel enables phase-resolved, sample-to-report HLA typing for 11 loci in a single assay, with a single workflow, on a single instrument, for dozens of samples simultaneously.
+The TruSight HLA v2 Sequencing Panel (originally developed by Illumina and now available from CareDx) enables phase-resolved, sample-to-report HLA typing for 11 loci in a single assay, with a single workflow, on a single instrument, for dozens of samples simultaneously.
 Gone are the days of resolving ambiguities for every sample at every locus; TruSight HLA delivers an ultra-high–resolution typing result the first time.